-5: Lessons Learned
+5. Lessons Learned

 TCP imposes heavy processing overhead when individual packets are retransmitted immediately after they time out and subsequently retransmitted.
-To reduce this overhead, many TCP implementations use the slow and fast timer mechanisms to handle the retransmission and acknowledgement operations.
+To reduce this overhead, many TCP implementations use the slow and fast timer mechanisms to handle the retransmission and acknowledgment operations.
 However, the cost of doing that is a performance degradation.
 The long delay introduced by these timer mechanisms causes a significant reduction in the performance TCP over ATM when there are cell losses due to network congestion.
 All workstations used for this study employ TCP implementations which use these timers.
 Therefore, it was necessary to include them in our TCP model in order to match our simulation results with measurements.
 For example, in our simulation studies, we first used the NetSim TCP model which does not use these timers.
 The simulation result (without modeling these timers) for the experiment with no pacing presented in Section 4.4 was 24 Mb/s, which is 20 times greater than the experimental result.

 Our results indicate that simulations can be used to accurately predict the performance of high speed wide area networks.
-However, to enable feasible simulations of such systems, the minimum level of model fidelity for each system element must be used.
-The simulation's run time is inversely proportional to the level of model fidelity.
+However, to enable feasible simulations of such systems, the minimum level of model complexity for each system element must be used.
+The simulation's run time is inversely proportional to the level of model complexity.
 Hence, simulation's run time can be reduced significantly if redundant model precision is avoided.
-Table 6 shows the minimum required level of model fidelity used in our simulation systems.
+Table 6 shows the minimum required level of model complexity used in our simulation systems.
 Detailed IP and SONET models are not required in our simulation systems; their impact is captured by simply accounting for their information overhead.
 We avoided the need for a SONET model at the physical layer by reducing the OC-3 link speed from 155 Mb/s to 149 Mb/s.
-An IP model is not used because the IP routing fuctionality is not needed in ATM networks (see Section 3.2).
+An IP model is not used because the IP routing functionality is not needed in ATM networks (see Section 3.2).
 Here, the ATM switch is modeled only by a single FIFO queue and a server.
 High precision for this switch model is unnecessary since a single connection with no cross-traffic was considered.
 Also, the details of the pacing algorithm were not modeled, since a simple FIFO was sufficient to capture its impact on performance.
-To obtain the results presented in this study, a high level of fidelity was needed for the TCP and ATM modules shown in Figure 1.
-In these models, we left out only references to Unix and IP specific functions and the open and close connection operations.
-By using the different levels of model fidelity shown in Table 6, we were able to reduce the simulation time significantly.
-The run time of the simulation system shown in Figure 8 on a SPARCstation-10 with 120 Mbyte of RAM is about 20 to 30 minutes for each second of real-time.
-If accurate IP, SONET, and switch models were used, the simulation of these high speed wide area ATM networks would be difficult.
+To obtain the results presented in this